Here you will find Questions & Answers about Kattegattleden

 If you have any questions, call customer service: +46 (0)771-77 77 77.

 SJ only takes foldable bikes (or Segways) placed in the appropriate bag.
 The bicycle must be folded in the bag before boarding the train and must be stored in the luggage space at the end of each carriage (not in the overhead rack).
 This applies regardless of the type of cycle you wish to take on board.

 Bikes are not permitted on board the train.

 Question 5 - Is there a GPX file for Kattegattleden?

-Yes, you can download Kattegattleden as a gpx file and/or as a tcx file:
+Yes, you can download Kattegattleden a gpx file here:

 Question 6 - Which stretches of Kattegattleden are not paved?

 At present 7 of Kattegattleden’s 10 municipalities have at least one stretch of gravel track.
 You can also see these stretches on the map under “Plan your bike trip”.

 Municipalities that DO NOT have gravel tracks: